oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 }
 ```

 Something like this might be tempting in a fancy custom directive, but think again!
-Besides, interacting directly with the DOM like this isn't the best practice in Angular, despite any security issues it might have.
-You should always prefer creating and using Angular templates.
+Besides, interacting directly with the DOM like this isn't the best practice in Angular, evenn beyond any security issues it might have.
+Always prefer creating and using Angular templates.

 ### Explicitly sanitize data